devovevo/P3-linear-swe-solver-solutions/README.md

 # CUDA

 The first parallelization task you have is to use CUDA to perform all this computation on the GPU.
 The skeleton file is located in `gpu/gpu.cpp`.
 One thing very much worth noting is that we don't transfer our initial $h$, $u$ and $v$ matrices to the GPU when we pass them in to the init function of your code.
 Therefore, it's up to you to put the data on the GPU for your kernels (hint, the `cudaMalloc` and `cudaMemcpy` will be very useful for this).
-You also need to implement the `transfer` function, which puts the data on the GPU back into host memory.
-Another good note is that everything run on the GPU needs to have a `__global__` attribute to let the compiler know (1) that it will be transferred to GPU, and (2) that you will be calling it from your host (CPU) code.
+You also need to implement the `transfer` function, copies the data from the GPU back on to the CPU.
+Another good note is that everything run on the GPU needs to have a `__global__` attribute to let the compiler know (1) that it will be transferred to GPU, and (2) that you will be calling it from your CPU code.

 To actually run your code, you will need to allocate a GPU node on pearlmutter.
 To see how to do this, you can go to [this](https://docs.nersc.gov/jobs/interactive/) link on NERSC to learn more, or just use `salloc --nodes 1 --qos interactive --time 01:00:00 --constraint gpu --gpus 1 --account mxxxx`, where you fill in `mxxxx` with the account Professor Bindel has.
 If you want to use `sbatch`, see [this](https://www.nersc.gov/assets/Uploads/Building-and-running-GPU-applications-on-Perlmutter.pdf) presentation for the options you need.
 I've also included an example file in `gpu/job-gpu`.